ianhecker/Cryptocurrency-Study/index.md

 + **Transitions**

     Transitions are simliar to Solidity methods or functions, and is the lingo for a Scilla "function".
-This is because of the automata formatting of Scilla code and contracts [[4]](#references).
+This is because of the automata formatting of Scilla contracts [[4]](#references).
 Formally, when moving to a new state in automata, it is said you are "transitioning".

     Additionally, the term transition refers to the atomicity of the computations being performed.
 Each transition only changes the state of the contract, not altering other parties or contracts in the process.
 To reiterate, Scilla contracts do not interact with other contracts during computations, only at the very beginning or end, through initiation of the contract or post-computation communication to others [[4]](#references).